geosjobby/S.O.L-Client-Package/README.md

 - End-to-end encryption with the API Server
 - Base error handling, but does not do anything with the API return codes.
 The client application is meant to handle the different error codes on a use case basis.
-- Large and small File transmission by use of compression.
+- Large and small File transmission by use of compression, download and upload.
+- Variable compression depth for each file object.

 ---